Neil Brisco

 Neil Anthony Brisco (born 26 January 1978) is an English former footballer.
 A versatile player, he was comfortable both in defence and in midfield.

-A former Manchester City trainee, he made his name in a six-year spell with Port Vale between 1998 and 2004, lifting the Football League Trophy in 2001.
-Following this he spent two years at Rochdale, also playing on loan at Northwich Victoria, before entering non-league football permanently in 2006.
+A former Manchester City trainee, he made his name in six years with Port Vale between 1998 and 2004, lifting the Football League Trophy in 2001.
+Following this, he spent two years at Rochdale, also playing on loan at Northwich Victoria, before entering Non-League football permanently in 2006.
 He then spent brief periods with Scarborough, Barrow, and Mossley.
-Following a couple of years with Leigh RMI, he retired from the game at Chorley in 2009, so as to concentrate on his work with the prison service.
+Following a couple of years with Leigh RMI, he retired from the game at Chorley in 2009 to concentrate on his work with the prison service.

 Career

 Manchester City

 Brisco started his career as a trainee with Manchester City, though he never made it onto the field for the Maine Road club.
-At the end of the 1997–98 season City lost their First Division status, though Brisco maintained his by signing with Port Vale.
+At the end of the 1997–98 season, City lost their First Division status, though Brisco maintained his by signing with Port Vale.

 Port Vale

 He made his Port Vale debut in the 1998–99 season, playing 87 minutes of the club's 3–0 defeat to Liverpool in the FA Cup.
-In 1999–2000 he played fourteen games, though Vale were relegated into the Second Division.
+In 1999–2000, he played 14 games, though Vale were relegated into the Second Division.
 He scored his first competitive goal on 10 February 2001, in a 2–1 victory over Bournemouth at Vale Park.
-Overall, he was restricted to 21 appearances in 2000–01, and so underwent surgery on an ankle injury to try to regain match fitness.
-Despite this he was still a part of Brian Horton's 2001 Football League Trophy winning first eleven.
-He became a key first player in the 2001–02 campaign, making 43 appearances in league and cup.
-He found his first team chances more limited during the 2002–03 season, and played just 24 games as the "Valiants" endured administration.
-He did though manage to find the net on 15 March, in a 1–1 draw with local rivals Crewe Alexandra at the Alexandra Stadium.
-He was allowed a move to Stockport County in August 2003, with manager Carlton Palmer wanting a dominant midfielder; however Brisco failed a medical because of a knee injury and the move did not go through.
-He made thirty appearances in 2003–04, and though manager Martin Foyle was disappointed with his side for failing to reach the play-offs, he still offered Brisco a one-month period in which to mull over a new contract offer.
+He played as the midfield anchor to the highly skilled duo of Marc Bridge-Wilkinson and Dave Brammer.
+However, he was restricted to 21 appearances in 2000–01, and so underwent surgery on an ankle injury to try to regain match fitness.
+Despite this he was still a part of Brian Horton's 2001 Football League Trophy winning first XI.

+He was a key first player in the 2001–02 campaign, making 43 appearances in league and cup.
+He found his first-team chances more limited during the 2002–03 season and played just 24 games as the "Valiants" endured administration.
+He did, though, manage to find the net on 15 March in a 1–1 draw with local rivals Crewe Alexandra at the Alexandra Stadium.
+He was allowed a move to Stockport County in August 2003, with manager Carlton Palmer wanting a dominant midfielder; however, Brisco failed a medical because of a knee injury and the move did not go through.
+He made thirty appearances in 2003–04.
+Though manager Martin Foyle was disappointed with his side for failing to reach the play-offs, he still offered Brisco a one-month period in which to mull over a new contract offer.
 He chose to reject the deal, and so left to join League Two Rochdale.